Yuan-Meng/personal_website/content/posts/autocomplete.md

 include_toc: true
 ---

-Autocompletion dates back half a century ago ([Longuet-Higgins & Ortony, 1968](https://www.doc.ic.ac.uk/~shm/MI/mi3.html)), designed to save keystrokes as people type and help those with physical disabilities type faster.
-In information retrieval, the incomplete user input is the **"query prefix"** and suggested ways of extending the prefix into a full query are **"query completions"**.
+Autocompletion dates back half a century ago ([Longuet-Higgins & Ortony, 1968](https://www.doc.ic.ac.uk/~shm/MI/mi3.html)), initially designed to save keystrokes as people type and help those with physical disabilities type faster.
+The incomplete user input is the **"query prefix"** and suggested ways of extending the prefix into a full query are **"query completions"**.
 This feature is essential to modern text editors and search engines.

 {{< figure src="https://www.dropbox.com/scl/fi/a112bhnp4bctso6fwn72x/Screenshot-2024-01-06-at-4.27.56-PM.png?rlkey=bphpjszgirskda9i142icb5os&raw=1" width="450" >}}